-The Best Women's All Mountain Snowboards of 2017
+The Best All Mountain Snowboards for Women of 2018

 With so many snowboards out there, it can be difficult to choose the right one.
 We selected 7 of the most popular and highest rated women's snowboards, putting them through 60 hours of testing.
 Our series of tests revealed the best overall competitor, along with the best value, and our top pick for powder.
 Our fleet was pushed to the limit, and we measured how fast each board could go, along with its edging capabilities.
 We got a feel for how well each model would flex and pop - all in an effort to discover which board would reign supreme.
 Whether you want a board that will float powder or rip in the park, this review will help you find the right board for your needs.